Thristhart/tomtools/README.md

 Prompting
 =========

 Use these to get typed data from the user.

+Simply get the user input without any prompt output.
+> promptBlank(<type> input)

 Outputs the given string, followed by a space, then waits for the user to input data and returns it.

-All of these prompts can be used with no arguments, and will simply get the user input without any prompt output.

-> promptInt(string prompt)

-> promptChar(string prompt)

-> promptDouble(string prompt)

-> promptFloat(string prompt)

-> promptString(string prompt)
+> prompt(<type> input, string prompt)

 Outputs the string followed by " [yes/no]" and will only accept: yes, y, 1, no, n, 0